Introduction to the EU’s Emissions Trading System

 An end to free allocation for sectors covered by the CBAM

-Certain sectors may no longer benefit from free allocation in the medium term, as they might be captured by another system addressing carbon leakage: the Carbon Border Adjustment Mechanism (the CBAM).
-The CBAM intends to equalise the price of carbon between products manufactured within the EU and imported products.
+Certain sectors will in the longer term not benefit from free allocation anymore, as they will be captured by another system addressing carbon leakage: the Carbon Border Adjustment Mechanism (the CBAM).
+The CBAM, regulated by a separate EU Regulation11, intends to equalise the price of carbon between products manufactured within the EU and imported products.
 As such, it aims at ensuring that the EU’s climate goals are not undermined by the relocation of production sites to countries with less ambitious carbon reduction policies.

 Measures to incentivise decarbonisation

-One of the EU’s aims pursued by the revision of the EU ETS Directive is to boost decarbonisation.
+One of the EU’s aims pursued by the revised EU ETS Directive is to boost decarbonisation.
 In this context, for instance, operators may be encouraged to use carbon capture and utilisation (CCU) technologies.
-These are, for example, technologies where carbon dioxide is used as a feedstock in the manufacture of products.
-To incentivise CCU technologies, operators may under the revised EU ETS Directive not need to surrender allowances for greenhouse gas emissions that end up permanently chemically bound in a product.
+These are, e.g., technologies where carbon dioxide is used as a feedstock in the manufacture of products.
+To incentivise CCU technologies, operators do under the revised EU ETS Directive not need to surrender allowances for greenhouse gas emissions that end up permanently chemically bound in a product.

 Further emissions reductions in the aviation sector